oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```
 (Line break and indentation of the second and third line for presentation only!)

-A verifier can then easily check the hash over the source string before
+A verifier can then easily check the digest over the source string before
 extracting the original JSON data.
 Variations in the encoding of the source
-string are implicitly tolerated by the verifier, as the hash is computed over a
+string are implicitly tolerated by the verifier, as the digest is computed over a
 predefined byte string and not over a JSON object.

 Since the encoding is based on JSON, all value types that are allowed in JSON
 are also allowed in the `v` property in the source string.
 This includes
 numbers, strings, booleans, arrays, and objects.

-It is important to note that the SD-JWT-Release containing the source string is
+It is important to note that the HS-Disclosures containing the source string is
 neither intended nor suitable for direct consumption by an application that
 needs to access the disclosed claim values.
-The SD-JWT-Release is only intended
+The SD-JWT-Release are only intended
-to be used by a verifier to check the hash over the source string and to extract
+to be used by a verifier to check the digests over the source strings and to extract
 the original JSON data.
 The original JSON data is then used by the application.
 See (#processing_model) for details.